DIDSR/sfrc/README.rst

       bash +x demo_sfrc_run.sh 'CT' 'tune' 'sh' 1

-   'CT' indicates sfrc on CT-based data. 'sh' and 'tune' are options to indicate paths for sharp kernel-based data and tuning set for sFRC parameters used in our `sfrc paper <10.36227/techrxiv.171259560.02243347/v1>`_.
+   'CT' indicates sfrc on CT-based data. 'sh' and 'tune' are options to indicate paths for sharp kernel-based data and tuning set for sFRC parameters used in the `sFRC paper <10.36227/techrxiv.171259560.02243347/v1>`_.
 Likewise 'sm' indicates smooth kernel-based test set.
    1 indicates one processing unit (-np) to be used in our mpi-based sFRC implementation.
    Note that, in this git repo, the demo example for the CT application includes only 5 CT images.
    As such, the no. of fakes, for the specified parameters, for sharp and smooth data will be 21 and 16 respectively.
-Refer to the next subsection to fetch the complete test set and results as provided in our paper for the CT application.
+Refer to the next subsection to fetch the complete test set and results as provided in the sFRC paper for the CT application.

 2. sFRC on UNet- and PLSTV-based MRI outputs from a subsampled acquisition (x3)

    .. code-block::

-      bash +x demo_sfrc_run.sh 'MRI' '' 'unet' 4
+      bash +x demo_sfrc_run.sh 'MRI' 'test' 'unet' 4

-   Change the third option to 'plstv' for the plstv-based results provided in our paper.
+   Change the third option to 'plstv' for the plstv-based results provided in the `sFRC paper <10.36227/techrxiv.171259560.02243347/v1>`_.

 Apply trained SRGAN
 --------------------
-The SRGAN checkpoint provided in this repository was trained using CT images from the six patients provided in `LDGC dataset <https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=52758026>`_ and as detailed in our paper.
+The SRGAN checkpoint provided in this repository was trained using CT images from the six patients provided in `LDGC dataset <https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=52758026>`_ and as detailed in the sFRC paper.
 This checkpoint can be applied to the low-resolution CT images provided in this repository in the following manner:

 3. Apply SRGAN on tuning set